od-c0d3r/chat_system_api/README.md

 	- `docker-compose exec web bash`
 - Run the following to run the tests
 	- `RAILS_ENV=test rspec -f d`
-		- `-f` formatting flag along with the `d` documentation option, to print our tests in a neat nice coloring look.
+		- Using the `-f` formatting flag along with the `d` documentation option to print our tests in a neat, nice coloring look.

 ### API Testing
 - After making sure that our containers are up and running
-- Open `Postman` desktop and import `InstaChat.postman_collection.json` file, that will bring the APIs at your finger prints to start use right away.
+- Open `Postman` desktop and import `ChatSystemAPI.postman_collection.json` file, which will bring the APIs at your fingertips to start using right away.

 ## Future Improvements
-- Using Pagination in response.
+- Implementing Pagination in the response.
-- Enhance error handling mechanism.
+- Enhancing the error handling mechanism.

 ## Challanges
-- Testing Elasticearch & background workers
+- Testing Elasticearch & background jobs.